If you run a SaaS business, you probably know by now that search engine traffic (aka organic traffic) is a big deal.

 After keyword research, the next thing you need to do is create content.

-While there is a lot of emphasis on creating content, there’s still a lot of grounds to cover in that regard.
+While there is a lot of emphasis on creating content, there’s still a lot of ground to cover in that regard.

-This is because a lot of content out there is fluffy, hence don’t generate organic traffic.
+This is because a lot of content out there is fluffy, hence doesn’t generate organic traffic.

-Here is how to create content that drives traffic from search engines.
+Here is how to create pain point content that drives traffic from search engines.